earthly/earthly/docs/earthfile/earthfile.md

 ##### `--id <cache-id>`

 The cache ID for a global cache volume to be used across other targets or Earthfiles.
-Use `VERSION --global-cache 0.7` to enable.

 ## LOCALLY